Know before you Go – Uganda Travel Tips and Practical Advice

 Avoid food that is not hot, avoid buffets where candles are used for sauces, this is especially the case with some sauces that will attract all kinds of micro-organisms, avoid fruit salads, green salads, ice cubes, juices where water is not boiled or bottled.

 spicy food does not mean you will not get sick.
 You do not want Amin’s revenge and be laid up in your lodging instead of enjoying Uganda.
-Avoid Street Vendors.
+Avoid Street Vendors except for Musana Vendors.

 Here are some simple and practical tips that are important to coffee lovers advice visiting Uganda.
 Call it a survival guide for those coffee lovers needing that just right cup of morning joe.